OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

 - helper methods `to_json` and `to_msgpack` are available, but are simply wrappers around

-.. find nice simple but nested test data to demo this

 ..
 NOTE::
   See :doc:`../how-tos/serialization` for details on how to implement serialization of your own GufeTokenizables.